Call Now

 Want more trade business insights like this?
 Sign up for our TradeWire newsletter to get the latest trends, tools, and trade talk straight to your inbox.

-What is PPC and how does it work?
+What is PPC and how does it work for HVAC?

-Pay-per-click (PPC) advertising means you pay when someone clicks your ad.
-Platforms like Google Ads let you bid on keywords that customers use to find HVAC services.
+Pay-per-click (PPC) advertising means you pay only when someone clicks your ad.
+Platforms like Google Ads allow you to bid on keywords that homeowners type when they need HVAC services.

 • You choose keywords like “HVAC repair” or “AC installation.”